-For testing electromechanical power steering components and even complete steering systems, dSPACE offers a wide portfolio of systems that can be applied throughout the entire development process, from testing at the signal level to power HIL testing at either the electrical or the mechanical power level.
-These test systems range from small and compact rotary test benches to large, high-performance steering test benches using linear actuators for applications that require maximum dynamics and precision.
+For steering ECUs and steering systems, dSPACE offers a wide portfolio of systems that can be applied throughout the entire development process, from SIL testing and rapid prototyping to testing at the signal level and the power level.
+Our test systems range from small desktop real-time systems and low-voltage power HIL systems to compact rotary test benches and large, high-performance steering test benches using linear actuators for applications that require maximum dynamics and precision.

 The central challenges in production software development include the optimization of RAM resources, run time, and integration into the overall system.
 Furthermore, it must be possible to split the software in such a way that regular software updates are possible.
 And before the final software release, special validation and often a release process are required.

 Software-in-the loop (SIL) testing with the powerful dSPACE solution for PC- and cloud-based simulation